 No guests with a temperature of 100.4 or more will be allowed in the resort.

-All employees' face coverings, complimentary guest face uh coverings, 300 hand sanitizer stations throughout the resort, a team of cleaning professionals doing this at Fox News and at radio every day.
+All employees' face coverings, complimentary guest face coverings, 300 hand sanitizer stations throughout the resort.

 We have antivirals sprayed in our control rooms daily.

-And so far, God thank God it's it's you know working.
+And so far, thank God it's working.

-Another downside of this grand theft auto car robberies are up 63% in New York City, 17% in Los Angeles.
+Another downside of this: Grand Theft Auto, car robberies are up 63% in New York City, 17% in Los Angeles.

 The Guardian headline, Andrew Cuomo's no hero.